smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 ## Is it Bad to Put Ice in Your Bong?

-Even with our tips above, there is no complete avoidance of inhaling particles of water and ice using ice notches.
+Even with our tips above, there is no complete avoidance of inhaling particles of water while ice using ice notches.

-To be safe, you should try to avoid using ice notches too frequently.
-Every now and then should be fine though.
+From what we're saying, you'd think we want you to stop smoking with ice.
+But fuck that, right?

+A bonghead sacrificing icy rips to save their lungs should be a stoner sin - we just have a better way to go about it.

 That being said, we know how important it is to have smoother rips daily, so here are some alternatives to cooling your bong smoke.